willjgriff/llm-pluralism/README.md

 This project takes a different approach, inspired by Audrey Tang's argument that __[AI alignment cannot be top-down](https://ai-frontiers.org/articles/ai-alignment-cannot-be-top-down)__, and by the __[Community Notes](https://communitynotes.x.com/guide/en/about/introduction)__ bridging algorithm.
 Rather than asking "do most people approve of this response", it asks "do people with genuinely different values all find this response at least acceptable?"
 That is a harder bar to meet and a more meaningful one.

 The framework uses a panel of ideologically diverse AI personas as raters and a bridging score that penalises polarisation.
 Across six frontier models it finds a consistent progressive lean.
-A follow-up human study with 74 participants and 656 ratings validates parts of the methodology against real raters: the economic value axis transfers cleanly, the identity axis is weak in humans, the technology axis appears to flip sign, and the AI personas systematically over-discriminate relative to humans.
+A follow-up human study with 74 participants and 656 ratings validates parts of the methodology against real raters: the economic value axis is the best-validated of the four, the identity axis is weak in humans, the technology axis appears to flip sign, and the AI personas systematically over-discriminate relative to humans.

 For setup and execution instructions see __[SETUP.md](https://github.com/willjgriff/llm-pluralism/blob/main/SETUP.md)__.